 Just like all professional Nikons before and after, the Nikon F2 has interchangeable meter prisms ("heads") and interchangeable focus screens.
-(Nikon's DSLRs lack this professional ability; their heads are fixed.)
+Nikon's digital SLRs lack this professional ability; their heads are fixed.

 These prisms are the black things on top.
 It contains the pentaprism, eyepiece and usually the meter.
-The prisms usually came in black, and rarely in silver.
+The prisms usually come in black, and rarely in silver.